eclipse-basyx/basyx-pdf-to-aas/README.md

 You can find some example toolchains with intermediate steps in the [examples](examples/) folder.
 To run them make sure PDF2AAS is installed according to [setup section above](#setup).
-Then execute from this directory for example: `python examples/dummy.py`
+Then execute from this directory for example: `python examples/dummy.py` Use `-h` or `--help` argument for more information on command line arguments.

 ## Tests